devotox/launchpad/README.md

 ## Development Environment Setup

-Launchpad automates the installation of all development tools you need for LoveHolidays.
+Launchpad automates the installation of all development tools you need for any organization.

 ```bash
 # Set up everything you need